 If you see the warning signs, act promptly.
 Remove and dispose of affected material and sanitize your tools.
 Apply fungicide as needed, per package instructions.

 The daylily is a summer classic that looks stunning when planted en masse along a walkway or roadside.
 Don’t hesitate to make it a landscape staple!

 Are you growing daylilies?
 Have you had any problems with this disease?
 Share your tips in the comments below.

-And to learn more about managing pests and disease in your garden, why not check out the following guides next:
+And to learn more about managing pests and disease in your garden, check out the following guides next:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Arbico Organics and Quali-Pro.
 Uncredited photos: Shutterstock.

 About Nan Schiller

 Nan Schiller is a writer with deep roots in the soil of southeastern Pennsylvania.
 Her background includes landscape and floral design, a BS in business from Villanova University, and a Certificate of Merit in floral design from Longwood Gardens.
 An advocate of organic gardening with native plants, she’s always got dirt under her nails and freckles on her nose.
 With wit and hopefully some wisdom, she shares what she’s learned and is always ready to dig into a new project!